mlange-42/Ark.jl/docs/src/manual/components.md

 ```

-Note that adding an already existing component of removing a missing one results in an error.
+Note that adding an already existing component or removing a missing one results in an error.

 Also note that it is more efficient to add/remove multiple components at once instead of one by one.
 To allow for efficient exchange of components (i.e. add some and remove others in the same operation),